wpdrift/WP-Restaurant-Listings/readme.txt

 == Changelog ==

 = 1.0.1 =
+* Enhancement: In WP Admin just strip tags from custom field labels instead of escaping them.
+* Fix: When using Polylang, only the active language's restaurant listings will be displayed in the [restaurants] shortcode.
+* Enhancement: Sanitize field input using different strategies.
+* Change: Updates account-signin.php template to warn users email will be confirmed only if that is enabled.
+* Enhancement: When retrieving listings in [restaurants] shortcode, setting orderby to rand_featured will still place featured listings at the top.
+* Dev: Runs new actions (restaurant_listings_recent_restaurants_widget_before and restaurant_listings_recent_restaurants_widget_after) inside Recent Restaurants widget.
+* Dev: Change get_the_restaurant_types() to return an empty array when restaurant types are disabled.
+* Enhancement: Update language for setup wizard with more clear descriptions.
+* Fix: Prevent duplicate attachments to restaurant listing posts for non-image media.
+* Fix: PHP error on registration form due to missing placeholder text.
+* Fix: Properly reset category selector on [restaurants] shortcode
+* Fix: Show restaurant listing's published date in localized format
 * Dev: Adds versions to template files so it is easier to tell when they are updated.
 * Dev: Adds a new `wprl_notify_new_user` action that allows you to override default behavior.